WaterlessPiano2/Portfolio/pages/posts/createToken-trickle.md

 ### Vite issues when building

 Given that I have just vitnesed that the wallet adapter is not as easily compatible with Vite, I sensed that the build step is also probably going to have some issues.
-I came across few so far:
+I rather solve these build issues earlier rather than later, as less code means there is less possible places the code can be broke form.
+I came across few issues so far:

 1. **Some node modules librarys were not in TS:** So I modified the `tsconfig.json` file to by changing the `"skipLibCheck"` to false`false`